Steven W. Mosher: Visit to China and expulsion from Stanford

-Mosher was dismissed from Stanford University's Ph.D. program for 'lack of candor' over his use of data on China after he published an article in Taiwan about his experiences in Guangdong.
+Mosher was dismissed from Stanford University's Ph.D. program for "lack of candor" over his use of data on China after he published an article in Taiwan about his experiences in Guangdong.
 This expulsion occurred shortly before the publication of Broken Earth which revealed, among other things, that forced abortions were common in Guangdong as a part of the one-child policy.
-He also released photographs of Chinese women undergoing forced abortions.
-These photographs showed the faces of the women, a possible violation of personal privacy, according to standards of anthropological ethics.
+He also released photographs of Chinese women undergoing forced abortions that photographs showed the faces of the women, a possible violation of personal privacy according to standards of anthropological ethics.

 Mosher's dismissal from the Ph.D. program became a cause célèbre in the academic world, as some said that Stanford acted under pressure from the Chinese government, which threatened to withhold permission for Stanford researchers to visit China.
 However, Stanford said that its concern was that Mosher's informants had been put in jeopardy and that this was contrary to anthropological ethics.

-According to Mosher's book, Journey to the Forbidden China, he had a travel permit signed by the proper authority (Section Chief Liu of the Canton Public Security Office) to go into the "forbidden area" of Guizhou because it was en route to his destination of Sichuan.
-Mosher gave a copy of the travel permit to the American Consulate before he met with the Chinese authorities to discuss the incident.
+According to Mosher's book, Journey to the Forbidden China, he had a travel permit signed by the proper authority, Section Chief Liu of the Canton Public Security Office, to go into the "forbidden area" of Guizhou because it was en route to his destination of Sichuan.
+Mosher had given a copy of the travel permit to the American consulate before he met with the Chinese authorities to discuss the incident.

 In the period after the Mosher controversy, it became much more difficult for American anthropologists to work in China.
-Many other anthropologists from the United States were limited to three weeks' stay.
+Many other anthropologists from the United States were limited to a three-week stay.

 Activism

-According to the Los Angeles Times, Mosher successfully lobbied the George W. Bush administration to withhold $34 to $40 million per year for seven years from the United Nations Population Fund, the largest international donor to contraceptive and family planning programs.
-Mosher is president of the Population Research Institute and is also a member of the Committee on the Present Danger: China that is an American neoconservative and anti-communist foreign policy interest group.
+Mosher is president of the anti-abortion Population Research Institute.
+He successfully lobbied the George W. Bush administration to withhold funding from the United Nations Population Fund.
+Mosher is also a member of the Committee on the Present Danger: China, an American neoconservative and anti-communist foreign policy interest group.